 About Raspberries

+Washington farmers grow the majority of the nation’s red raspberries, around 70 million pound each year.
 Like strawberries, there are summer- and ever-bearing raspberry varieties.
 There are also seedless and seeded varieties—for obvious reasons many people prefer seedless ones.

 There is also a black raspberry.
 There are several ways to tell a black raspberry from a blackberry.
 A ripe black raspberry will be hollow when it is pulled from the stem, while a blackberry has a plug where the stem attached to the berry.
 Black raspberries are soft, usually roundish, and dull colored.
 Blackberries are firm, shiny, and slightly oblong in shape rather than round.

+Fresh Washington raspberries are late June to August.
 Find out more about raspberries from the Washington State University Research Center for Northwestern Washington in Mount Vernon.

 About Blueberries

+Washington State is the largest blueberry producing state in the country with over 120 million pounds annually on both sides of the Cascade Mountains.
 There are five main types of blueberries grown in the United States: northern highbush, southern highbush, rabbiteye, lowbush, and half-high.
 Most blueberry varieties are native to the eastern parts of the country.
 The northern highbush is most common type grown worldwide and in the Pacific Northwest.

-However, there are dozens of varieties and a typical farm usually grow a few different ones.
+However, there are dozens of blueberry varieties and a typical farm usually grows a few different ones.
 If you’re going to a u-pick farm, they usually describe their berries by the intended use: fresh, in muffins, frozen for pie, blueberry sauce or jam, etc. I’m not too particular about which variety of blueberry I pick or buy.
 I’ve never met a blueberry that failed me in pie or sauce.

+Fresh Washington blueberries are available June to September, with peak season in August in most areas.
 Find out more about blueberries from the Washington State University Research Center for Northwestern Washington in Mount Vernon.

 About Blackberries